 And this situation repeats over and over.

-When you stuck with attracting customers, it’s usually two things:
+When you are stuck with attracting customers, it’s usually two things:

 - You don’t know how to do it efficiently

-- You didn’t do your customer development at the beginning, so now you’re paying a consequences
+- You didn’t do your customer development at the beginning, so now you’re paying the consequences

-If you don’t know how to attract your customers efficiently, then, my dear friend, you are on the right spot!
+If you don’t know how to attract your customers efficiently, then, my dear friend, you are in the right spot!

 So, let’s see what the five best strategies to acquire new customers for your startup are.